Citywide Council on Special Education (CCSE)

---9 must be selected by members of the Community District, Borough and District 75 Presidents’ Councils, and must be parents of students with an IEP who currently receive special education services that are provided by and/or paid for by the Department of Education;
+--9 must be selected by members of the Community District, Borough and District 75 Presidents’ Councils, and must be parents of students with an IEP who currently receive special education services that are provided and/or paid for by the NYC Department of Education;

-- Two (2) individuals appointed by the Public Advocate who have experience and/or knowledge in the areas of educating, training or employing individuals with handicapping conditions; and
+--2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in educating, training or employing individuals with handicapping conditions; and

-Can the parent of a current District 75 student serve on the CCSE?
+Can the parent of a District 75 student serve on the CCSE?

 Yes.
-In fact, two (2) of the nine (9) parent members must be parents who are currently receiving citywide special education services in a District 75 school.
+In fact, at least 2 of the 9 parent members must be parents of students enrolled in a District 75 program.

 When is eligibility determined?

-Eligibility is determined as of the date that the parent submits an application to run for a position on the CCSE is submitted.
+Eligibility is determined as of the date an application to run for a seat on the CCSE is submitted.
 If selected, parent members of CCSE may serve only as long as they have a qualifying child with an IEP.

 How and when can I apply to serve on the CCSE?

-During the 2013 Selection Process, you can apply to serve on the CCSE HERE (on or after February 13, 2013).
-The application process ends at 11:59 pm on March 27th.
-For those lacking access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information regarding how individuals may access computers at FACE’s office, in local district offices and schools, and at public libraries.
+During the 2015 Selection Process, you can apply to serve on CCSE HERE (on or after February 11, 2015).
+The application period ends at 11:59 pm on March 11, 2015.
+If you do not have access to a computer, please call 311 for information on how to access computers at local district offices and schools, or at public libraries.

 Outside of the 2015 Selection Process—i.e., before February 11, 2015 or after July 1, 2015—you may apply to fill a vacancy on the CCSE.
 Please visit for details.